-When it comes to tattooing, you might think it’s all about the art but there are quite a few steps that need to be taken first.
-If you’re not too keen on the daily grind of a 9-to-5 job, becoming a tattoo artist can be a satisfying, lucrative and energizing job choice.
+When it comes to tattooing, you may think that it’s all about the art, but there are quite a few steps that need to become as routine as washing your hands.
+If you’re not too excited about a routine daily schedule of a 9-to-5 job, becoming a tattoo artist might be a satisfying, lucrative and energizing job choice for you.

-The demand for tattoo artists is higher than ever because more and more people are choosing tattooing for their professional careers.
-Tattooing has become more widely accepted today than it was several decades ago.
-So if you’re choice is final, the timing is in your favor as well.
+The demand for tattoo artists is higher than ever because more and more people are choosing to have tattoo work done.
+Tattoos have become more widely accepted today than it was a few decades ago.
+So, if your choice is to become a tattoo artist, the timing is in your favor.

 This is Not a Get Rich Quick Career

 Tattoo artists are considered self-employed or independent contractors.
-Regardless of if you do or do not work for someone else, you will be responsible for budgeting the money for your own taxes each year as well.
-This includes the half of your social security that your employer would normally pay.
+Regardless of if you do or do not work for someone else, you will be responsible for budgeting the money for your own taxes each year.
+This includes the part of your social security that your employer would normally pay.

 Self-employed also mean that there is no hourly wage.
 Most artists get paid on commission or a percentage of whatever the tattoo artist charges for the tattoo is given to the business where they work.
 A standard rate is that the artist gets to keep about 50%, but it varies depending on the shop.

 Hard Work Ethic

-When it comes to tattooing, you are in charge of your own future and your own success.
-The only thing holding you back is you, but it’s also a lot of pressure on yourself to always be improving.
+When it comes to tattooing, you are in charge of your future and your success.
+The only thing holding you back is you and your drive.
+It will not be easy and there will always be a lot of pressure to improve and keep up with trend.
 You really have to have a passion for tattooing in order to succeed.
 You’ll constantly be working to improve your skill and you won’t always get to tattoo what you want.
-Just like any other profession, there will be great days, and there will be some not so great days.
-Ultimately, you decide.
+Just like any other profession, there will be great days, and there will be some not so great days...so, this is why yet again, that work at times is still a four letter word!